 On 24 May 2023, the Company's Board of Directors unanimously approved the award/allotment of 1.34% of the issued share capital of the Company to the Company's CEO, Mr. Yiannos Michaelides.
 This term was included in Mr. Michaelides' employment contract which was signed in May 2020 and was effective from 15 June 2020.
-According to the contract, Mr. Michaelides would be eligible for up to the award/allotment of 1.5% of the issued share capital of the Company should certain targets for the year ended 31 December 2022 be achieved.
-As a result, it is expected that in 2024, 45,058 shares of \in 1.71 each will be awarded/allotted to Mr. Michaelides for free.
-At the date of this report it has not yet been decided whether Mr. Michaelides will be awarded or allotted the shares as well as the exact implementation date.
-Furthermore, the contract provides an option to Mr. Michaelides to exit the plan if he chooses to, by selling the shares awarded/allotted to him back to the Company.
-This transaction was not reflected in the Company's financial statements for the years ended 31 December 2020, 2021 and 2022 and has been identified as an error for purposes of the 31 December 2023 financial statements.
-As such, the 31 December 2022 financial statements have been restated to reflect the impact of this transaction.
-Please refer to Notes 4 and 7 for more detailed explanation of the facts and the accounting implications.
+According to the contract, Mr. Michaelides would have been eligible for up to the award/allotment of 1.5% of the issued share capital of the Company should certain targets for the year ended 31 December 2022 be achieved.
+As a result, in December 2024, the Company issued 45,058 new shares of €1.71 each share, thus increasing its issued share capital to 3,407,628 shares of €1.71 each share, which were subsequently awarded to Mr. Michaelides for free.
+Furthermore, the contract provided an option to Mr. Michaelides to exit the plan if he had chosen to, by selling the shares awarded to him back to the Company.
+Mr. Michaelides exercised the exit plan in December 2024 by selling all the awarded shares to GO plc, leading to an increase in GO's shareholding percentage, shown in the Share capital paragraph below.
+Please refer to Note 32.4 for more detailed explanation of the facts and the accounting implications.